 "(…) we believe the majority of black and white South Africans long for peace and harmony.
 They sincerely believe our country has a bright future and will succeed.
 We therefore ask our fellow countrymen, although we fully understand how difficult it is, to refrain from any racist attitude and conduct.
 This includes any act or conduct that might be interpreted by others as a form of racism.
 Let us be reminded of the words of Nelson Mandela regarding such acts and live the spirit of reconciliation and tolerance.(…)"

+Racism in South Africa?
 Now it is up to you, any opinions on Racism in South Africa you want me to add on this page?
 Expats living in Cape Town, any own experiences?
-Please contact me .
-I will add a selected few opinions to round up this Inside-View on racism in South Africa.
+Please contact us and we will add a selected few opinions to round up this Inside-View on racism in South Africa.
+Find more insights on racism in South Africa here.